ntu-dasl-sg/tephra-spatial-public/doc/komodo.md

 * We prepared working folders for the inversion (`results/input for Tephra2/`).
 These contain the configuration files, wind data, observation data (outliers removed), and the inversion script to run the inversion.

 3.  **Run inversion**
 * We use the computing cluster ("Komodo") in Earth Observatory of Singapore to run the inversion.
+We used batch inversion run using the shell command: `qsub -t 9-11 runInversion_PBS.sh`.
 * The best-fit modelled outputs are saved to `results/best models/`.
 This contains the values of the best-fit source parameters, and a gridded file containing predicted values at each grid.
 * Output csv files containing the predictions at each sampled site are saved to `results/output csv/`.
 * Output figures saved to `results/graphics-maps/` and `graphics-pred_vs_obs`